kavehtehrani/gnome-speech2text/README.md

 A GNOME Shell extension that adds speech-to-text functionality using [OpenAI's Whisper](https://github.com/openai/whisper) model.
 Speak into your microphone and have your words automatically typed wherever your cursor is.

+Note: This extension requires an external background service [gnome-speech2text-service](https://pypi.org/project/gnome-speech2text-service/).
+The extension communicates with the service over D-Bus and does not bundle it.
+The installer in this repo or the setup dialog will install the service for you.

 This extension follows GNOME's architectural guidelines by using a separate D-Bus service for speech processing, making it lightweight and suitable for the GNOME Extensions store.
 The service is packaged separately and can be installed via pip.

 ![recording-modal](./images/recording-modal.png)